dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

         -   [Kafka09](https://kafka.apache.org/0110/documentation.html#consumerconfigs)
         -   [Kafka010](https://kafka.apache.org/090/documentation.html#newconsumerconfigs)
         -   [Kafka011](https://kafka.apache.org/0102/documentation.html#newconsumerconfigs)
-        If you want to modify the configurations, you can add parameters to the WITH clause of the DDL statement.
+        If you want to modify the configurations, you can add parameters to the WITH clause in the DDL statement.
 For example, if you want to configure Simple Authentication and Security Layer \(SASL\), add the `security.protocol`, `sasl.mechanism`, and `sasl.jaas.config` parameters.

         ```
         create table kafka_stream(